Ed Recinto & Jill Santos, High School Parents

 Capital Campaigns: a growing campus

 Capital campaigns occur every five to eight years to help the school construct and improve physical spaces.
 The Home Court Campaign (2016-2019), the largest capital campaign in our history, received dedicated gifts from between $100 and $1 million for a showcase center for athletics and community.
-We're close to our $8 million goal.
+We exceeded our campaign goal, raising $8.2 million to build the Bushnell Center for Athletics & Community.

-Established in 2006 with the visionary leadership and philanthropic gift of over $1 million from Rick and Kim Beleson, alumni parents.
-This inspired 10-year program funded up to sixteen full scholarships annually to promising high school students from under-served communities.
-The program received additional gifts of $100,000 from The Sam Mazza Foundation and $35,000 from the Kimball Foundation for a middle school pilot program.
+Established in 2006 with the visionary leadership and philanthropic gift from Rick and Kim Beleson, alumni parents, the Kitch Scholars was an inspired 10-year program that funded up to sixteen full scholarships annually to promising high school students from underserved communities.
+The program received additional gifts in 2013 from The Sam Mazza Foundation and Kimball Foundation for a middle school pilot program.

 When the program concluded in 2018, the Board of Trustees voted to continue funding through budgetary allocations and community contributions.
-In 2019, the Equity and Inclusion Endowment was established to create a sustainable way to support this and other scholarship efforts at the school from nursery to Grade 12.
+The following year, the Kimball Fund for Equity and Inclusion was established to create sustainable support for the scholarship effort in Grades 1-12.
+Subsequently in 2021, the memorial Ran Oehl Early Childhood Scholarship was created for Early Childhood students.
+These two funds work together to provide scholarships covering Kindergarten to Grade 12.